 Co-ops allow homebuyers to pool their finances to own property together.
 The shareholder-owners divide the mortgage, taxes, insurance, maintenance, and other expenses, and each owner is granted the right to occupy one unit.
 Rather than conventional mortgages, co-op buyers take out share loans (though the two are mostly the same thing).

 Property taxes for co-ops are often lower than for other types of properties, as are their transfer costs during resales.
 However, you will need to budget for the monthly fees that cover the shared costs.

 A contract for deed is a way to purchase a home directly from a seller without needing a mortgage from a lender (at first, at least).
 The owner keeps the title while you pay off the balance in payments that go directly to them.
 This is also referred to as “seller financing.”

 However, after a specific number of years agreed upon by the buyer and seller, a balloon payment is due, meaning the remaining balance must be paid in full.
 At this time, buyers typically take out a conventional mortgage to cover the rest of the cost.

-Need more help?
-The Keep Home™ app has all the resources you need for the homebuying and owning process.
+- Need more help?
+Keep by Framework™ app has all the resources you need for the homebuying and owning process.